 In an emergency, public transport may not run, and roads and neighbourhoods may be blocked off.

 If you can’t take your normal route home, how will you get there?
 Who will you go with?
 Where will you meet if your street is a no-go zone?

 Some houses, streets and neighbourhoods may not be safe to stay in and you may have to leave home in a hurry.

 If your street is evacuated where will you go?
 What will you take?
 What about pets?
 Do your neighbours need your help?

 What would you do if the power was out for days?
 How would you see, cook, keep warm?

 Power cuts could affect EFTPOS and ATM machines.
 Have some cash at home, or enough supplies to see you through three days or more.

 Imagine having no water for three days or more.
 How would you wash, cook, clean?
 What would you drink?

-If the phone and internet lines were down how would you keep in touch, arrange to meet up or keep up with news and weather alerts?
+What will you do if the phone and internet lines go down?
+How will you keep in touch, arrange to meet up or keep up with news and weather alerts?

-In most emergencies, it’s best to stay at home, so make your home your meeting place and have an alternative in case you can’t get there.
+In most emergencies, it’s best to stay at home.
+Make your home your meeting place and have an alternative in case you can’t get there.